Private Ernest Albert Bowles

 FAMILY LIFE

-Ernest Albert Bowles was born 6 January 1895, son of Prosper Lewis Bowles & Marion (Persia) Bowles.
+Ernest Albert Bowles was born 6 January 1895 in Maclean, son of Prosper Lewis Bowles & Marion (Persia) Bowles.
 His name was registered as Albert Ernest Bowles.
-Ernest had a younger sister.
+According to NSWBDM Ernest had a both younger sister and a younger brother.
 His father is listed on the Banner St Memorial, Murwillumbah which lists the 2348 pioneer settlers of the Tweed district and the family are buried in Murwillumbah Cemetery.

 4TH PIONEER BATTALION